A Practical Guide to Light

 This is kind of crazy to me?
 We used to think UV-B did all the damage, but then we realized UV-A did plenty and started marketing our sunscreens as “broad spectrum” but we just kind of forgot about windows?
 I don’t know, maybe you don’t really get that much sun exposure from windows, but I really thought of the indoors as totally sun-safe.
 Windows can be treated with solar film to reflect all UV, but I’ve never heard of anyone doing this.
 I’m not sure how much of a tint this film introduces, but from this picture it looks like a lot, which would suck.

 Conclusion: I don’t know, sitting in a warm beam of light in your home is great, and probably worth the damage.
 But if I’m riding shotgun on a 10 hour road trip, I’m definitely going to apply some SPF moisturizer.
-One of the conclusions from this is that you should definitely be applying moisturizer with sunscreen every morning, stuff like .
+One of the conclusions from this is that you should definitely be applying moisturizer with sunscreen every morning, stuff like this .
 You may try, but you can’t hide from the sun.

 Plants